ST10399453/INSY7315_CiteWise/README.md

 ### 1. Student Dashboard
 - Displays a list of all service requests the student has submitted.

-- Each request shows key information such as service type, title, priority, date submitted, deadline, and current status
+- Each request shows key information such as:

+    - Service type

+    - Title

+    - Priority/urgency

+    - Date submitted

+    - Deadline

+    - Status

-- Students can see feedback and quotations uploaded by the consultant for each request.
+- Students can view feedback and annotated documents uploaded by the consultant for each request.

+- Designed for mobile: scrollable cards and compact layouts for quick overview on phones.

 ### 2. Request a Service Page
-- Allows students to submit a new service request.
+- Allows students to submit a new service request from their mobile device.

+- Students can:

-- Students can enter request details (e.g., service type, description, uplaod document, urgency and deadline).
+  - Enter request details (service type, title, description).

+  - Upload a document (e.g., proposal, chapter draft).

+  - Set urgency and deadline using mobile-friendly controls (e.g., date picker).

+- Once submitted:

-- Once submitted, the request appears on the dashboard and in the "View All Submitted Requests" page.
+  - The request appears on the Student Dashboard.

+  - The request is visible in the View All Submitted Requests page.

 ### 3. View All Submitted Requests Page
 - Shows a full list of all the student’s requests in one place.